 - IARCSC has set up an in-house one-stop-shop to streamline customer service.
-From December 2017 to March 2018, 14,876 people accessed services from the IARCSC one stop shops.
+Since its establishment in 2018, 108026 people have accessed services in IARCSC’s one stop shop.

 - IARCSC has also worked closely with numerous ministries to streamline service-delivery across government.
-So far, the following process have been reformed:
+Some of the key reforms are highlighted below.